elLuiz/Registration-App/README.md

   - Lombok

 ## How it works
-This project has two endpoints; the POST is used for signing up users, and the GET is used for confirming a *token* passed as parameter. <br />
+This project has two endpoints; the POST is used for signing up users, and the GET for confirming a *token* passed as parameter. <br />

 ## Maildev
 In order to run this project properly, you'll need to install Maildev(SMTP Local Server) <br />